aaronbloomfield/pdr/uva/tas.md

 ## Zach Yahn
 [![Zach Yahn](//libra.cs.virginia.edu/tas/zry2yz.jpg)](//libra.cs.virginia.edu/tas/full/zry2yz.jpg)
 Hi everyone!
-I'm a second-year CS/CpE double major.
+I'm a third-year CS/CpE double major.
 I knew I wanted to TA CS 2150 the moment I was inspired by Binky's Pointer Fun, and I guess I really like helping people too.<p>I play club water polo here for fun, so if you're ever looking for a new activity to try let me know!
 My favorite movie is Inception, and my favorite jelly bean flavor is anything but buttered popcorn.
 I'm excited to work with you all and hope you have a great semester!"
 <br clear="all">